teklynk/twitch_shoutout/README.md

 **Shout-out multiple channels with one command:** !so @MrCoolStreamer @WillStreamForBeer @RetroGamer @GamerGamingGames OR !so RetroGamer RetroGamer RetroGamer RetroGamer.

+**Automatically shoutout a creator when they raid you:** Viewer count must be greater than 3 to avoid auto shoutout of solo raids.

 ## Notes

 * Enable OBS browser source hardware acceleration in Settings -> Advanced in OBS.